chaves1316/block_sorter_robotic_arm/README.md

 # block_sorter_robotic_arm
-This work features a robotic arm capable of sorting block according to their colour in an area around its base
+This repository contains all the code necessary for implementation of a robotic arm capable of sorting blocks randomly distributed in a selected area around the base of the arm according to their color using a Raspberry Pi Pico.
+A report with detailed information is included.